Home Buying London Ontario? Questions You May Want To Ask A Realtor in London Ontario & Area.

-Surprisingly, many Realtors® simply submit or receive offers, and act as a conduit between you and the buyer (or seller).
-Or, their assistant or you are passed down to some inexperienced new person.
+Surprisingly, many Realtors® submit or receive offers and act as a conduit between you and the buyer (or seller).
+Or, you or their assistant is passed down to some inexperienced new person.
 That’s not good enough.
 You want someone who has above average negotiation skills.
 You want someone who’s committed to your interests.

 They’ll need to represent you to the other Realtors® buyers and sellers.
 It’s a good idea to follow-up the above question by investigating specifically how their negotiation skills saved other clients money, hassles, or help a deal come together.

 And Then There Are Committed Professionals.